-If agents discover any proof of purchase for legal marijuana, they will deny you entry to the United States and possibly even ban you for life.
+If agents discover any proof of purchase for legal marijuana, they will deny you entry to the United States and possibly even ban you for life, the law is better explained here in detail.
 With this in mind, it is better to play it safe and have a stress-free trip by not consuming marijuana before traveling and never purchasing legal marijuana with a credit card.

 Legalization is not a free-for-all

 While recreational marijuana is now legal in Canada, there are still several limitations in terms of selling, possession and growing.
 Certain provinces like Quebec only permit government-run stores to sell marijuana while other provinces like Alberta allow private retail stores to sell under strict regulation.
 I said stores, buyers are able to buy portable vapes like this volcano vaporizer you can buy at https://www.cannavapos.fr/volcano-storz-bickel/.

 Moreover, every province with the exception of Quebec allows for the possession of 30 grams of cannabis.
 Quebec allows for four times this amount.
 You should not, however, keep marijuana in your vehicle under any circumstances.